thebigfilecom/thebigfile-com-dev/submodules/quill/README.md

 ## Testnets

-If you have access to an Internet Computer testnet (for example, a version the replica binary and NNS running locally), you can target quill at this test network by setting the `IC_URL` environment variable to the full URL.
+If you have access to an BigFile testnet (for example, a version the replica binary and NNS running locally), you can target quill at this test network by setting the `IC_URL` environment variable to the full URL.
 In addition to that, it is required to use the `--insecure-local-dev-mode` flag.
 For